edgio-docs/edgio-docs/src/pages/guides/integrations/wordpress.md

 ![purge activity](/images/wordpress/purge_activity.png)

 With {{ PRODUCT }}, you never have to worry about outdated content.
 Whenever you make updates to a page on your WordPress site, our plugin automatically clears the cache for the changed page.
 This ensures that your viewers will always have access to the most up-to-date content.
-The Edgio plugin provides a seamless, efficient solution to keep your website's content fresh and accessible to your audience, without any manual intervention required.
+The {{ PRODUCT }} plugin provides a seamless, efficient solution to keep your website's content fresh and accessible to your audience, without any manual intervention required.